1yesman9/aura/README.md

 ## Common Reduce Functions

 Reduce functions are used to figure out the current "value" of an effect, given currently applied effect instances.
-Naturally, since the default is the first argument of the first call of reduce during effect calculation, we must specify it when specifying reduce functions.
+Naturally, since the default is the first argument of the first call of reduce during effect calculation, we should specify it as well.

 ### One or More
 ```lua